35 Christmas Gifts 13 Year Old Boys Actually Want

 Soundcore A20i Wireless Earbuds

-Why we like it: Battery outlasted our Thanksgiving road trip
+Why I like it: Battery outlasted our Thanksgiving road trip

 The charging cable stayed home when we left for Thanksgiving.
 My son kept his earbuds in from driveway to grandma's house, through dinner cleanup, past bedtime.
 Friday morning he checked the case: still thirty percent.